 Artificial Intelligence (AI) is the most significant invention and innovation in our times.
-AI has in recent times accelerated its growth and capabilities and weare experiencing aninflection point in thegrowth of AI.
+AI has in recent times accelerated its growth and capabilities and we are experiencing an inflection point in the growth of AI.
 AI represents a Kinetic Enabler of our Digital Economy and will further catalyze our Digital and innovation economy.

 The Government is committed to ensuring harnessing the power of AI for the good of our people and the rapid proliferation of the use of AI in sectors like healthcare, agriculture, education, manufacturing, finance and others.
 However, the Government is very cognizant of the harms and criminalities that AI can create.
-Misinformation and deepfakes being one of the harms are the direct consequence of AI.
+Deepfakes are misinformation powered by AI.
+Further, deepfakes may be misinformation in the nature of audio, visual or audio-visual information which is synthetically created, generated or modified using AI to dishonestly or fraudulently deceive any person who receives such misinformation.